susie-chen351/World-Quant-Applied-Data-Science-Lab/README.md

 4- Bankruptcy in Taiwan

+New Concepted Learned: I examined financial indicators from Taiwan, and built a model that predicts whether a company will go bankrupt or not.

-New Concepted Learned:
+New Concepts Learned:
-- Navigate a file system from the Linux command line
+- Navigate a file system from the Linux command line.
-- Address imbalanced data using resampling techniques
+- Address imbalanced data using resampling techniques.
-- Evaluate a model using classification metrics like precision and recall
+- Evaluate a model using classification metrics like precision and recall.